MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_keytipverticaloffset.md

 # Windows.UI.Xaml.UIElement.KeyTipVerticalOffset

 ## -description
-Gets or sets a value that indicates how far up or down the keytip is placed in relation to the UIElement.
+Gets or sets a value that indicates how far up or down the Key Tip is placed in relation to the UI element.

 ## -xaml-syntax
 ```xaml